kachbit/Skybox/README.md

 # Skybox
-Customizable info panel which stays visible while you use your iPhone.
+Customizable floating overlay panel which stays visible while you use your iPhone.
 Can display live weather, exact time, and more. <br>
 * Not tested for android/pc

 <img width="500" alt="IMG_1703" src="https://github.com/user-attachments/assets/0baf4dbb-8bfa-4d42-8733-3d98302f0699" /> <br>